rvpanoz/apod/README.md

 # apod
-Astronomy Picture of the day by NASAAPI
+Astronomy Picture of the day by NASA